 Let’s jump into another set of commands and command-line tools often used for analysis, troubleshooting, and Linux system administration.
 Listed below are some of the commands I’ve used over the past week.
-In this and future series, I will group related commands together, as much as possible, and also add a table of contents to interlink all five parts.
+In this and future series, I will group related commands together as much as possible and add a table of contents to interlink all five parts.

 1. Command-line Linux system monitoring.